AMC Virtual Meeting:

 Join us to learn why Hamm want to be one of the first 100 women in the world to get fully certified and what it takes to become an IFMGA guide; the process, the dedication, struggles, the failures and success and staying the course.

-We'll be meeting via Zoom, so you'll need to RSVP to this invitation and make sure your MeetUp settings allow messages.
-We'll send the meeting link and password the day of the meeting.
+We'll be meeting via Zoom, so you'll need to RSVP to the invitation on MeetUp and make sure your MeetUp settings allow messages.
 If you need to download Zoom, please do that ahead of time at www.zoom.us.
 (It's free to sign up.)
 Then you just need to follow the link a few minutes before the event starts.
 You can use any smartphone, tablet, or computer that has audio and video capabilities.
 Put this date on your calendar!

 AMC Outings & Events

 For members only